gryphonshafer/pnwquizzing/docs/references_for_quizzing/PNW_rules.md

 - The team placements at District Championships are the final year placements for teams 1-18
 - The year-to-date team placements after District Meet 5 are the final year team placements for teams 19 and beyond

-## Quizmaster Prompts

-During the 30-second answering period, the quizmaster prompts rules shall be amended as follows:

-- If a quizzer, upon clearly pausing in reply after having attempted a full answer, is missing information required in either the question or answer, the quizmaster will, when the quizzer is not speaking, say, `More.`
-- If a quizzer, upon clearly pausing in reply after having attempted a full answer, has said a word or phrase which is not incorrect but also not yet correct, the quizmaster will, when the quizzer is not speaking, say, `Again.`
-- If a quizzer provided all the information in the answer except the clarification of a pronoun present which is part of the answer, the quizmaster will say, `Clarify PRONOUN.` *(Note that "PRONOUN" should be replaced with the actual pronoun to be clarified.
-For example, "Clarify 'he.'")*

 ## Team On-Time Bonus